Academic edition · v2.0 · July 2026 · changelog

 The constructive proposal replaces emergence with perspective.
 On a relational substrate, where relations rather than locations are basic (Rovelli 1996; Ladyman and Ross 2007), spacetime is not what the substrate produces but how the substrate is disclosed to a region of itself that models a world it belongs to.
 The same move applies to consciousness: experience is not what matter produces at sufficient complexity but how a sufficiently recursive structure is disclosed from within.

 The proposal grades its confidence.
 The diagnosis (container-logic distorts both problems; several fields are under convergent pressure away from it) is offered as strong.
 The bridge (the fold as the structural link between world-appearance and awareness; predictive processing as its biological implementation) is offered as medium.
 The two identifications (spacetime as the fold seen from within; the fold's inward orientation as the phenomenal inside) are offered as speculative.
 The graded list and an interactive dependency map are given in the working paper and the claim map.
+Version 1.5 adds a dynamic layer, cohering (temporary conditioned coherence-events; the term was renamed from "resolution" in v2.0 when its published probation clause fired under reader criticism): the medium tier gains the claim that self and world are conditioned coherence-events rather than fixed entities, and the two speculative identifications are re-read in process form, spacetime and inside-ness as how the fold coheres rather than what it statically is.
+The fuller treatment is the dynamic-layer note.

 2. Relation to existing work